larroy/ec2_launch_scripts/README.md

 After a few minutes the instance is created and provisioned and the hostname is printed on the output so you can ssh to it.

-You can choose your ami depending on your region.
-For example using the [ubuntu ami locator](https://cloud-images.ubuntu.com/locator/ec2/).

 # GPU instances
 For gpu instances you can run `nvidia_setup.sh` once.